 How frequently should I have my teeth cleaned?

 It is commonly recommended that you have your teeth cleaned and your dental health checked at least every six months.
 Not only do you prevent such issues as cavities and the formation of plaque and gum infections by having regular checkups, but you also gain a strong head start in addressing potentially bigger periodontal issues.
-If you’ve had certain medical procedures, your dentist may recommend you come in more frequently so that progress can be monitored.
+If you have had certain medical procedures, your dentist may recommend you come in more frequently so that progress can be monitored.

 What is the difference between a periodontist and a regular dentist?